marionline/wp-itheora/readme.txt

 wp-itheora is on Wordpress Plugins Directory too, this version include little change in version name.
 = v0.1.3 =
 wp-itheora use itheora3-fork and video-js to view video.
 Add support to Amazon S3 cloud storage and now is possible to manage local and remote file.
 Add shortcode tag to insert video using wp-itheora.
+= v0.2.0 =
+Fix some mistake in previous version.
+This is the real new version of wp-itherora.
+= v0.2.1 =
+Use itheora3-fork version 0.1-beta.

 == Upgrade Notice ==
 Backup your previous videos if you use wp-itheora before version v0.1.2